sw360cab/websockets-scaling/BLOG.md

 There are 2 main issues to take into account:

 1. multiple websocket servers involved should coordinate among themselves.
-Once a server receives a message from a client, it should ensure that all clients connected to all server receive this message.
+Once a server receives a message from a client, it should ensure that any clients connected to any servers receive this message.
 2. when a client handshakes and establishes a connection with a server, all its future messages should pass through the same server, otherwise another server will refuse further messages upon receiving them.

 Luckily the two problems are not so difficult as they appear.